 Place the squash inside down onto a baking sheet lined with parchment paper or in a wide baking dish.
 Bake for approximately 45 minutes (depends on the size of the squash) until tender and you can easily poke the outside skin with a fork.

-While the squash is baking prepare the coleslaw by combining vegan mayonnaise and Dijon mustard with the coleslaw mix.
+While the squash is baking prepare the coleslaw by combining vegan mayonnaise and dijon mustard with the coleslaw mix.
 Add ground pepper to taste and refrigerate this until ready to assemble the sliders.

 Just before the squash is finished baking heat 2 tsp of olive oil in a pan over medium heat.
 Add onions and sauté for 2 minutes until softened.

 Remove the squash from the oven and scrape the inside flesh of the squash out with a fork.
 Add all of this to the pan.
-(NOTE: you could bake the squash ahead of time and then prepare it in the pan the day of, before assembling and serving the sliders!)

-Toast the slider buns in the oven if desired and thinly slice pickles
+Toast the slider buns in the oven if desired and thinly slice pickles.

 Assemble the sliders by placing a bit of coleslaw on the bottom bun, then add pickle slices, and top with a good portion of pulled bbq spaghetti squash.
 Serve immediately!